How to Find a Good Child Custody Attorney

-The legal profession is like any other profession – there are excellent, average, poor and bad lawyers.
+The legal profession is like any other profession – there are excellent, average, poor, and bad lawyers.
 Hourly fees can reach up to $200+ and retainers of thousands of dollars.
 Most fathers involved in custody negotiations need to choose their attorneys wisely and get it right the first time.

 It is important to do your homework.
-Spend time online searching for attorneys in your area who practice family law and have a lot experience with successful proven cases.
+Spend time online searching for attorneys in your area who practice family law and have a lot of experience with successful proven cases.
 One place to start would be finding your county bar association.

 Find four or five reputable lawyers that you want to talk to about your situation.
 Remember, this is their job interview.
-Make sure you get all the information you need to understand your situation and be comfortable with who might be representing you and to provide direction as to what you think is in the best interests of your children.
+Make sure you get all the information you need to understand your situation and be comfortable with who might be representing you and provide direction as to what you think is in the best interests of your children.

 When you are done, ask questions like:

 How comfortable are you with the lawyer’s approach?
 Will he or she give you the balance you need between providing direction and being willing to go in the direction you want?

 Is the lawyer willing to fight for more than occasional custody for the father?
 Is there a tendency to settle for less to avoid a trial?
 Will they really work do get what you believe is in the best interest of your children?

-- Does the lawyer point out several nuances in the custody situation that you wouldn’t have thought of on your own?
+Does the lawyer point out several nuances in the custody situation that you wouldn’t have thought of on your own?

 Is the lawyer actually listening to your questions or merely eager to get your retainer?

-- Is the lawyer’s estimate of the time/money needed to get through various parts of the process in the same range as our guidance or is the lawyer trying to lowball you?
+Is the lawyer’s estimate of the time/money needed to get through various parts of the process in the same range as our guidance or is the lawyer trying to lowball you?

 the best interests of your children, not just today, but also a year from now, five years from now, etc.?
 You will be paying